Signed in as:

 The NRH has a maximum capacity of 100 people and is a a high-quality modern venue for events.
 Other facilities include: a fully-equipped kitchen with servery, full wheelchair access, baby change station, black-out blinds, gas ducted heating, and a sunny timber deck.

-Meets on the 4th Wednesday of the month at 10.45am in The Norma Richardson Hall*
+Meets on the 4th Wednesday of the month at 11 am in The Norma Richardson Hall

 President

-Mrs Carol Barker 5427 2669
+Mrs. Carol Barker 5427 2669

 Knit and Natter